ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.93.1:
+        *   Add clearing of the performer's "play-set" for "File / New" to prevent the previous song from being playable. :-D
+        *   Activate usage of (larger) seqedit frame in the "Edit" tab via a 'usr' option.
     *   Version 0.93.0:
         *   Added a transpose value to song editor triggers to support shifting patterns automatically during Song play.
 Added an 'rc' option to